Code-Screen/Code-Screen.github.io/docs/integrating-recruitee-with-codescreen.md

 **Note** that you will not have access to the Integrations section on CodeScreen unless you are an admin user.
 If you are not an admin, please contact one of the admin users in your organization, and they will be able to make you an admin.

-### 2. Send CodeScreen test to candidate
+### 2. Send CodeScreen assessment to candidate
-Once the Recruitee <> CodeScreen integration is enabled for your organization, you will be able to send CodeScreen tests to candidates from inside Recruitee.
+Once the Recruitee <> CodeScreen integration is enabled for your organization, you will be able to send CodeScreen assessments to candidates from inside Recruitee.

-To do this, click on a candidate, scroll down to the bottom of their profile page, and click the `Send test` button on the right of the CodeScreen box.
+To do this, click on a candidate, scroll down to the bottom of their profile page, and click the `Send assessment` button on the right of the CodeScreen box.

 <figure>
   <figcaption style="font-style: italic;"></figcaption>